-Political events throughout the world that cause disruptions in the supply of oil continuously affect the marketability and price of oil and natural gas acquired or discovered by the Corporation.
-Conflicts, or conversely peaceful developments, arising outside of Canada, including changes in political regimes or the parties in power, have a significant impact on the price of oil and natural gas.
+Political changes in North America and political instability in the Middle East and elsewhere may cause disruptions in the supply of oil that affects the marketability and price of oil and natural gas acquired or discovered by the Corporation.
+Conflicts, or conversely peaceful developments, arising outside of Canada, including changes in political regimes or parties in power, may have a significant impact on the price of oil and natural gas.
 Any particular event could result in a material decline in prices and result in a reduction of the Corporation's net production revenue.

-Eco-Terrorism Risks
+Non-Governmental Organizations and Eco-Terrorism Risks

-The Corporation's properties may be subject to terrorist attack
+The Corporation's properties may be subject to action by non-governmental organizations or terrorist attack